Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 #### Identify your data sources

-Once you have decided what data to publish, you ought to identify your data sources, i.e. the systems, databases or documents that contain the data that you will convert to OFDS format for publication.
+Once you have decided what data to publish, you ought to identify your data sources.
+These will be the systems, databases and documents that contain the data that you will convert to OFDS format for publication.

 ### Prepare